supertestnet/hedgehog_factory/README.md

 # Why these things matter

-These improvements create three "mindblows."
+The improvements listed above create three "mindblows."

 (1) the cost of opening a channel is greatly reduced.
 Suppose a bitcoin transaction costs $10; if you have 10 people do a channel open with you, each person only needs to pay $1.
 So they saved 90% on fees.
 And there's no need to limit it to 10 people; I think it's perfectly feasible to make a channel factory with more than 50 people, offering fee savings of over 98%.